Kush05Bhardwaj/Artistry-Redesign/COMPLETION_SUMMARY.md

 ✅ All 5 backend services running with no CORS errors
 ✅ Frontend dev server running on http://localhost:5173 ✅ Can upload images in each page
-✅ See actual AI-generated results (not mock data)
+✅ See actual AI-generated results
 ✅ Error messages show if something fails
 ✅ Loading states display during processing
 ✅ Can navigate between pages with results